-Step 3: Within 14 days, the Quality Improvement Organization reviewers will decide on your appeal and tell you their decision.
+Step 3: Within 14 days, of receipt of your appeal request, reviewers will decide on your appeal and tell you their decision.

 What happens if the review organization says yes to your appeal?

 - We must reimburse you for our share of the costs of care you have received since the date when we said your coverage would end.
 We must continue providing coverage for the care for as long as it is medically necessary. - You must continue to pay your share of the costs and there may be coverage limitations that apply.